rails/rails/guides/source/active_record_basics.md

 );
 ```

-Following the table schema above, you would be able to write code like the
+Schema above declares a table with two columns: `id` and `name`.
+Each row of this table represents a certain product with these two parameters.
+Thus, you would be able to write code like the
 following:

 ```ruby